(Disclosure: Some of the links below may be affiliate links)

 Decide how much you want to invest

-Now, it is time to decide how much you are going to invest.
+Now, it is time to decide how much you will invest.

 First, do you already have some money that you want to invest?
 If you already have a lot of cash, you can consider investing part of it.

 Of course, it is also a matter of how much you can invest.
-You need to remember that this money will not be available at all times.
+You must remember that this money will not always be available.
 You need to invest money that you do not need right now.
-If the market is down a lot and you need the money, you will realize significant losses.
-So if you know you need the money, do not invest it!
+If the market is down and you need the money, you will realize significant losses.
+So if you know you will need the money, do not invest it!

 An excellent way to get started is to start with lower amounts.
-You can decide you are going to invest 200 CHF each month.
+You can decide to invest 100 CHF each month.
 Or it could a 1000 CHF.
 It will depend on your budget and means.

 It is much better to get started now with 100 CHF per month than never to invest.
 Starting with little money will help you break your investing paralysis.